aquietone/boxhud/README.md

 Macro tab:
 - Macro Name -- the name of the currently running macro
-- Paused -- shows PAUSED if the currently running macro is paused XP tab:
+- Paused -- shows PAUSED if the currently running macro is paused
+- Pause macro button -- sends `/dex name /mqp` to the character
+- End macro button -- sends `/dex name /end` to the character XP tab:
-- Exp -- current level experience value (out of 100,000)
+- Exp% -- current level experience percentage
 - AA Unspent -- current number of unspent AAs

 Additionally, the character names are buttons which can be clicked to bring that character to the foreground.
 This is more just to play around with the capabilities we have now with an interactive window like this.